Eye worms: Symptoms, treatment and more

 Onchocerciasis

-Onchocerciasis, also called river blindness, is due to an infection by a parasitic Onchocerca volvulus worm.
-The Global Burden of Disease released a study in 2017 that estimated at least 20.9 million people are infected with onchocerciasis worldwide.
+Onchocerciasis, also called river blindness, is due to an infection by the parasitic Onchocerca volvulus worm.
+Worldwide, an estimated 18 million to 25 million people are infected with onchocerciasis.
 This worm is common in the Middle East, Africa, Central America and South America.

-River blindness spreads when an infected blackfly bites a human and the larvae burrow into the skin and migrate to different tissues.
-In the eyes, they can actually cause blindness.
+River blindness spreads when an infected blackfly bites a human, and the larvae burrow into the skin and migrate to different tissues.
+In the eyes, they can cause blindness.
 Treatment includes the anti-parasite medication ivermectin and the antibiotic doxycycline.

 Toxocariasis